emqx/eip/active/0024-message-validation.md

             sql = "SELECT * WHERE payload.value < 0"
         }
     ]
   }
+]
 ```

-If there are more than one validation matched for one message, all validations should be executed.
+If there are more than one validation matched for one message, all validations should be executed
+in the configured order.
 For example, if one is configured with `topics = "t/#"` and another with `topics = "t/1"`,
-when a message is published to `t/1`, the both validations should be triggered (without ordering guarantee).
+when a message is published to `t/1`, the both validations should be triggered.

 ## Configuration Changes